korpling/pepperModules-MergingModule/README.md

 # <a name="details1">Merger</a>
 The Merger allows to merge an unbound number of corpora to a single corpus with Pepper.
 The Merger can be integrated in a Pepper workflow as a step of the manipulation phase.
+The merging is along the document structure, but before two or more document structures can be merged to a single one, two corresponding document structures have to be identified.
+The identification of merging partners is based on the name and the path of a document in the corpus structure.
+The merging of the content is based on the textual data.
+Only documents having an equal textual datasource or at least one is contained in the other are mergable.
+Basing on the textual alignment, the mergable tokens can be computed.
+In the last step these tokens are the base for the merging of the rest of the graph structure like SSpan or SStructure nodes and relations.

 ## Properties
 The merging can be customized by using the properties listed in the following table.